wouterfennis/copilot-lab/slides/01-introduction.md

 Hi, I'm Wouter Fennis — Software Engineer and Scrum Master.

-- Microsoft-oriented developer with a passion for programming, CI/CD, and architecture
+- Microsoft-oriented developer with a passion for programming (C#), CI/CD, and architecture
 - Experienced Scrum Master working with multiple teams
 - Dedicated to continuous learning and professional certification
 - Blogger at [woutercompiles.it](https://www.woutercompiles.it) sharing insights on software engineering, agile practices, and technology